mykelalvis/FATESRD/fate-srd.com/fate-system-toolkit/Structural Changes.md

 ## Larger Steps

 Nothing says skills need to progress smoothly.
-Suppose that each "rank" of a skill was actually two steps on the ladder---you might now have a pyramid of 1 Superb (+5), 2 Good (+3) and 3 or 4 Average (+1), and if you're feeling mean, move the default down to Poor (-1).
+Suppose that each "rank" of a skill was actually two steps on [[the ladder]]---you might now have a pyramid of 1 Superb (+5), 2 Good (+3) and 3 or 4 Average (+1), and if you're feeling mean, move the default down to Poor (-1).